Why won't my car start? Find what are the common reasons a car won't start and what to do to get your car up and running again.

 It is possible that you have a bad ignition switch as well but that is not as likely.
 I think you will find your problem with your battery, cables, connections or relays.

-If it did not do this before you replaced the O2 sensors then you must have either forgotten to plug something back in or you might have hit something.
+Answer: If it did not do this before you replaced the O2 sensors, then you must have either forgotten to plug something back in or you might have hit something.
 The first thing to do is re-check everything that you might had removed or disconnected to do this job.
 Most likely there is something that just was not hooked back up.

 Well, just the other day, after an 8 hr day at work, I went to start it and nothing clicked/started no sound whatsoever.
 Then I tried it again, and it started up fine, no lag or strange sound.
-I thought it was a fluke until I went to pick up my son (5min drive) and came back to find my car wouldn't start, no sound again.
+I thought it was a fluke until I went to pick up my son (5 min drive) and came back to find my car wouldn't start, no sound again.
 Even after trying to jump it for 5 min, the lights would come on but wouldn't start.

-The main problem is that there are many things that can cause this type of problem.
+The main problem is that there are many things that can lead to this type of problem.
 It could be one of your engine sensors, it could be one of several computers on your car, it could be a wiring problem, an ignition switch problem or even and anti-theft problem.

 You mentioned that putting the old battery in made it start again, so you might try cleaning and tightening the battery cables.
-If they are clean and tight you might try wiggling them while someone tries to start it to see if that will get it to start.
+If they are clean and tight, you might try wiggling them while someone tries to start it to see if that will get it to start.

 Other than that the best advice I can give you is to take it to a repair shop that you trust to diagnose it.
 This is something that the dealer might have to diagnose, but some really good independent repair shops could probably do it too.

 I have a 2000 Ford Windstar.
 One day it just won't start.
 We got it jumped and it worked.
 Something had drained the battery.
 We had the starter, alternator and battery tested.
 All were good.